-You can't go to Salvador, a major city located on a pensinsula on Bahia's coast, without spending time in the old city of colorful colonial buildings, cobblestoned streets and a sense of history clustered around the Largo do Pelourinho, also known as Praça José de Alencar.
+You can't go to Salvador, a major city located on a peninsula on Bahia's coast, without spending time in the old city of colorful colonial buildings, cobblestoned streets, and a sense of history clustered around the Largo do Pelourinho, also known as Praça José de Alencar.
 This part of Salvador is known as Pelourinho, the city within a city.
-(Read more about Salvador, Bahia in Exploring Brazil's Northeast.

 Nicknamed Pelo by residents this area is in the older part of the upper city, or Cidade Alta, of Salvador.
-It ecompasses several blocks around the triangular Largo, and it is the location for music, dining and nightlife.
+It encompasses several blocks around the triangular Largo, and it is the location for music, dining, and nightlife.

 Easily walkable, Pelo has something to see along every street, including churches, cafes, restaurants, shops and the pastel-hued buildings.
 Police patrol the area to ensure safety.

 Getting to Salvador

 - Air: International and domestic flights fly to and from Salvador's airport about 30 km from the city center.
 Check flights from your area.

 - Land: Buses run daily to and from other Brazilian cities, including Brasilia, Belo Horizonte, Recife, Fortaleza, Belem, and Porto Seguro.